 So much for being a British 'citizen'.
-A society that votes in a government that enacts such mindless rules and sustains institutions and bureaucracies that treat human beings in such callous and uncaring ways cannot continue forever.
-It will sooner or later become totally unworkable and destroy itself.
+Such a society, which votes in a government that enacts such mindless rules and sustains institutions and bureaucracies that treat human beings in such callous and uncaring ways, cannot continue forever.
+It will, sooner or later, become totally unworkable and destroy itself.
 Let us hope it does so sooner rather than later.
 Then let those of us who care get on with establishing an

 equitable society in which human rights and dignity are truly respected.